 Using this expression, we can model the LOSVD at a given projected radius for a given shell.
-For the proper choice of a pair of values $v_c$ and $v_s$ , we can find a match with observed and modeled peaks of the LOSVD.
+For the proper choice of a pair of values v_c and v_s , we can find a match with observed and modeled peaks of the LOSVD.
+When we use this approach, we call it the approximative LOSVD.

 To model the approximative LOSVD by Eq.
-(35), we have to add an assumption about the behavior of the shell brightness in time or in space (as the shell expands with time).
+(44), we have to add an assumption about the radial dependence of the shell-edge density distribution, Eq.
+(13).
 We chose this function in the same manner as in the model of radial oscillations that is in a way that corresponds to constant number of stars at the edge of the shell.
 In Sect.
-9.5 we have shown in the model of radial oscillations that a different choice of the behavior of the shell brightness changes neither the quadruple-peaked shape of the LOSVD of the shells, nor the positions of the maximal/minimal velocity which corresponds to the peaks of the LOSVD.
-This holds also for the approximative LOSVD, because the approximative LOSVD is very close to the LOSVD from the model of the radial oscillations, see Fig. 20.
+9.7 we have shown in the model of radial oscillations that a different choice of the radial dependence of the shell brightness changes neither the quadruple-peaked shape of the LOSVD of the shells, nor the positions of the maximal/minimal velocity which corresponds to the peaks of the LOSVD.
+This holds also for the approximative LOSVD, because the approximative LOSVD is very close to the LOSVD from the model of the radial oscillations, see Fig. 23.
 For the approximative LOSVD also holds that the inner peaks of the LOSVD disappear in the zone between the current turning points and the edge of the shell.